 "29 And Jesus said unto them, I will ask of you one question, and answer me, and I will tell you by what authority I do these things."
 (Mark 11:29)

 (The word "question" in this passage was logos.
+It is like Jesus is saying, "I will ask you to show your understanding".
 Likewise, this was the same for the next passage.)

 "1 And it came to pass, on one of the days, as he was teaching the people in the temple, and preaching the gospel, there came upon him the chief priests and the scribes with the elders;